hathibelagal-dev/instantpolyglot/docs/eng/Serbo-Croatian.md

 Cyrillic: А Б В Г Д Ђ Е Ж З И Ј К Л Љ М Н Њ О П Р С Т Ћ У Ф Х Ц Ч Џ Ш

-Note that digraphs like "lj", "nj", and "dž" are treated as single letters.
+Note that digraphs like “lj”, “nj”, and “dž” are treated as single letters.

 ### Capitalization Rules

 Capitalization rules in Serbo-Croatian are similar to English, with a few notable differences:

-- Names of months and days of the week are not capitalized: "januar" (January), "ponedeljak" (Monday)
+- Names of months and days of the week are not capitalized: “januar” (January), “ponedeljak” (Monday)
-- Names of languages and nationalities are not capitalized: "srpski" (Serbian), "hrvat" (Croat)
+- Names of languages and nationalities are not capitalized: “srpski” (Serbian), “hrvat” (Croat)
 - In titles, only the first word and proper nouns are capitalized

 ### Punctuation

 Punctuation in Serbo-Croatian is generally similar to English, with a few differences:

-- Quotation marks: „quote" or »quote« (note the position of the marks)
+- Quotation marks: „quote“ or »quote« (note the position of the marks)
 - Time is written with a period: 9.45 (9:45 in English)
 - Decimal numbers use a comma instead of a period: 3,14 (3.14 in English)